DisCEdge: Distributed Context Management for Large Language Models at the Edge: Discussion

 \section{Discussion}

-Our evaluation demonstrates the benefits of server-side, tokenized context management for LLM services at the edge.
+Our evaluation demonstrates the benefits of edge-side, tokenized context management for LLM services at the edge.
 However, our work has several limitations that present opportunities for future research.
 Our experiments use a single client, which raises questions about scalability.
-With multiple concurrent users, we expect performance to be bound by LLM inference throughput and potential KV store contention, as each user's context is managed as a separate key-value pair.
+While managing each user's context as a separate key-value pair avoids storage contention, replication latency during client handovers remains a factor.
 A comprehensive multi-tenant scalability analysis is an important next step.

-Our evaluation compares against straightforward baselines—raw text and client-side storage—as they represent the most common approaches.
-We view more advanced techniques, such as context summarization, as complementary rather than mutually exclusive.
-For instance, summarization could prune context before storage in our tokenized format, helping manage very long-term histories.
-Our work focuses on the foundational layer of efficient context replication, upon which such methods can be built.
+Our evaluation compares against common baseline approaches—raw text and client-side storage.
+We view more advanced techniques, such as context summarization, as complementary.
+Summarization could prune context before storage in our tokenized format, helping manage very long-term histories.

 A key threat to external validity is the use of a synthetic prompt scenario.
-LLM performance is highly dependent on input, and as observed, prompt complexity influences response times.
-While our scenario was designed to test growing context, real-world interactions are more varied, and our system's performance may differ with other prompting scenarios.
+While designed to test growing context, real-world interactions are more varied, and prompt complexity influences response times.

-Furthermore, our approach is subject to inherent LLM limitations.
-Recent work shows LLMs may struggle to use information buried in the middle of very long contexts~\cite{wu2024reducing}.
-While our system efficiently manages context delivery by optimizing tokenization, it does not address how the model consumes it.
-Future work could explore selective retrieval of key information from vector databases to mitigate this issue—techniques that are complementary to our focus on pre-inference token processing.
+Furthermore, our approach is subject to inherent LLM limitations, as models may struggle to use information buried in long contexts~\cite{wu2024reducing}.
+Future work could explore selective retrieval or pruning strategies to mitigate this issue.

-From an implementation perspective, a more significant optimization could be achieved by directly manipulating the internal so-called KV cache of the LLM~\cite{gao2025rethinking}, avoiding the need to re-process tokens for existing context.
-However, managing a shared KV cache across multiple clients is complex.
-Exploring efficient and safe methods to update the KV cache in a multi-tenant, distributed environment is a promising direction for future research.

-Moreover, our work focuses on context management and does not address broader edge AI challenges, such as predictive client handover to preemptively synchronize context, or dynamic resource allocation and model management on edge nodes.
-These areas remain important avenues for future exploration.